Putin Warns Finland, Sweden Over NATO As Ukraine Braces For Eastern Assault - UrduPoint

 "The people who sit here just think that everything will be fine," said the policeman, Viktor Levchenko, of the dozens hiding in the underground corridors and intertwining basements of one of the city's more fortified buildings.

-"But unfortunately, everything is not fine." - Mariupol evacuation - One of the most totemic battles in the war has been for Mariupol, the southern port city which has largely fallen to Russian forces except for final hold-outs at the Azovstal steel plant.
+"But unfortunately, everything is not fine."
+One of the war's most symbolic battles has been the fight for Mariupol, the southern port city which has largely fallen to Russian forces except for final hold-outs at the Azovstal steel plant.

 Russia's defence ministry said Monday it had reached a deal to evacuate wounded soldiers from the plant, where hundreds of Ukrainian troops remain holed up in underground tunnels.